triton-inference-server/server/docs/inference_protocols.md

 After ensuring that Tritonserver and dependencies are installed, you can run your Java program with the Java bindings with the following steps:

-1. Place Java bindings into your enviroment.
+1. Place Java bindings into your environment.
 You can do this by either:

    a.
 Building Java API bindings with provided build script:
       ```bash